DRIVEN, DETERMINED AND PASSIONATE

 In 2011 the team continued its dominance in both the VdeV Proto Endurance Series and the SPEED Euro Series, with 5 podium finishes in the SPEED Euro series and 8 podium finishes in the VdeV Proto Endurance series, including wins at Le Mans Bugatti, Dijon, Paul Ricard and Nogaro, securing the Championship title.

 In early 2012, the team competed in the Gulf 12 hour race in Abu Dhabi and later that year, after much consideration, Bryce decided to sell the team's fleet of Ligiers and retire from motorsport to focus on this health.
 In 2013, he was back on the scene with Nissan, running a Nissan GTR in the GT Championship.
 Deciding he could not ignore a burning itch, Bryce and the team returned to Endurance Racing in 2016, this time with a privately owned Norma M20 FC in the VdeV Proto Endurance Series.
-The team will compete with the same car in the VdeV Proto Endurance Championship in 2017, with races in France, Spain and Portugal.
+The team competed with the same car in the VdeV Proto Endurance Championship in 2017, with races in France, Spain and Portugal.